graycampbell/GCCalendar/README.md

 `pod "GCCalendar", git: "https://github.com/graycampbell/GCCalendar.git"`

-Once you've installed GCCalendar, you'll need to link GCCalendar.framework to your project and add `import GCCalendar` to your import statements.
+Once you've installed GCCalendar, you'll need to link the GCCalendar framework to your project and add `import GCCalendar` to your import statements.